clyze/build-tools/README.md

     }
 }

-apply plugin: 'doop'
+apply plugin: 'repackage'
 ```

-On Android, you must also use the "doop" annotation processor in your
+On Android, you must also use the metadata processor in your Gradle build:
-Gradle build:

 ```
 repositories {